Combined Bachelor’s/Master’s Pathway

 Increase your career opportunities.
 Get a jumpstart on graduate school.
 Save time and tuition expenses.

-This program provides academically talented undergraduate students the opportunity* to expeditiously complete both degrees.
+This pathway provides academically talented undergraduate students the opportunity* to expeditiously complete both degrees.

 - Count up to 12 graduate credit hours toward your bachelor’s and master’s degrees.